xmavv/frontendMentor_signup_form/README.md

 I learned how to do good (no live yet) form valitadion in js, including css properties, such as border and text color in case of the error or success

-How to do semantic HTML, and how to style its components inside CSS
+How to write semantic HTML, and how to style its components inside CSS

+A bit responsive design, different styles, font-sizes, flexbox on smartphone screen

+Also I added an success (tic) icon, when input inside form is correctly filled, there wasn't such one default, feel free to use it

 ### Useful resources